pseuyi/_sSlimebase/README.md

 - Authentication & Users is optional (you will tackle this in more depth for Grace Shopper).

 This exercise is designed to take around 6 hours.

+//TODOS//

+habitat actions and combine reducers install bootstrap
+	unstyle lists

+hook up routes to post/delete/update data routes for all snails view with pics?
+	pics need to be saved in db somehow on snails page, need an add form on regions page, need styling

+/snails page not persistent?